PhPhPh123/phphph123/README.md

 <br>

 ## Other
-profile image created by (c) SlowpokeSempai
+profile and infobot images created by (c) SlowpokeSempai